wp-plugins/sm-cleanup/readme.txt

 = Major features in SM Cleanup include: =
 * Can use SM Cleanup for edit post or add new post.
 It's only change your post when you submit at button 'Save compress code to my post' (except you checked at 'Automatic update compress to post' on setting options)
 * Automatically checks all your content and convert attributes style to class attributes in style sheet file.
 The CSS file is downloaded and cached on the user's hard drive.
 This improves the load time of the page; Higher page ranking for SEO.
 * Check exist class, if exist don't add more; remove blank tag but still keep margin if you want (you can config at setting page); Remove some nested span tag not necessary; use shorthand hex color.
-So you can save more.
+So you can save more, save bandwidth.
 * Support convert some attributes style in wp_editor toolbar: ex: colors, text-align, padding-left, text-decoration, text-transform, margin-top, fonts...

 == Installation ==